 Senior consumers are very sensible when they purchase final expense insurance or burial insurance.
-They are thinking of family and do not want their loved ones to be burdened by large funeral burial expenses.
+They think of family and do not want their loved ones to be burdened by large funeral burial expenses.
 Burial and final expense insurance is not something purchased on a whim.
-In this article, we will review John Hancock Final Expense Insurance.
+In this article, we will review John Hancock Final Expense Life Insurance.

 Frankly, final expense insurance is an integral part of financial planning.
 It is as critical as having a simple will or a living will.
 Funerals and all the costs incurred can take thousands of dollars from an estate.
 Beneficiaries of final expense insurance may need the money for college tuition or other expenses.
 The insurance policy safeguards what a person leaves behind.

 How Can You Find the Best Final Expense Coverage?